nuejs/nue/packages/nuejs.org/docs/content-syntax.md

 # Content syntax
 Nue provides an **extended Markdown syntax** for authoring rich web content.
-Building on top of basic Markdown, you can easily include complex elements like grids, responsive images, tabbed content, and more.
+Building on top of basic Markdown, you can easily include complex elements like grids, responsive images, tables, accordions, tabbed content, and more.
 This allows you to rapidly create dynamic, responsive web pages without writing any additional code.
 Everything is managed through simple, versionable text files that can be edited directly on your file system with your favorite text editor.

 ## Basic syntax
 Nue fully supports standard [Markdown](//daringfireball.net/projects/markdown/), allowing you to work with familiar formatting options like headings, quotes, lists, and fenced code blocks.
 Here's an example of the basic syntax: